Monument-RP/issues/.github/ISSUE_TEMPLATE/feature_request.md

----
-name: Feature request
+name: Feature Request
+description: File a feature request
+labels: feature,unconfirmed

+body:
+  - type: markdown
+    attributes:
+      value: |
-about: Suggest an idea for this project
+        Suggest an idea for this project!
-title: ''
-labels: ''
-assignees: ''

----

-**Is your feature request related to a problem?
-Please describe.**
+  - type: textarea
+    id: feature-description
+    attributes:
+      label: Describe The Feature
-A clear and concise description of what the problem is.
+      description: A clear and concise description of what your idea is.
+    validations:
+      required: true

+  - type: textarea
+    id: feature-reasoning
+    attributes:
+      label: Why Would You Like This Feature?
+      description: If your feature request is related to a problem describe what the problem is.
 Ex.
 I'm always frustrated when [...]

-**Describe the solution you'd like**
+    validations:
+      required: true

+  - type: textarea
+    id: suggested-solution
+    attributes:
+      label: Suggested Solution
-A clear and concise description of what you want to happen.
+      description: A clear and concise description of what you want the feature to look like.

-**Describe alternatives you've considered**
+    validations:
+      required: false

+  - type: textarea
+    id: considered-alternatives
+    attributes:
+      label: Considered Alternatives
-A clear and concise description of any alternative solutions or features you've considered.
+      description: A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+    validations:
+      required: false